VedantBende/CineTvPlus-App/README.md

 1. **Register**: Sign up using the Clerk-powered authentication screen.
 2. **Request Access**: Upon registration, your account is immediately flagged as "Pending".
 You will be directed to the Access Gate screen.
 3. **Admin Approval**: An administrative account must log in, navigate to the Admin Dashboard, and manually "Approve" your account.
-4. **Cinematic Experience**: Once approved, refresh your page to explore TMDB catalogs, manage your Watchlist across devices, and utilize the full UI!
+4. **Cinematic Experience**: Once approved (you will receive an **email confirmation**), refresh your page to explore TMDB catalogs, manage your Watchlist across devices, and utilize the full UI!

 ---